whaakman/azure-docs.nl-nl/articles/stream-analytics/stream-analytics-high-frequency-trading.md

         WHERE type = 'voi'
     ),

-Nu kunnen we voorspellingen maken en signalen voor kopen/verkopen genereren op basis van het model, met een drempelwaarde van 0,02.
+Nu kunnen we voorspellingen maken en koop-/verkoopsignalen genereren op basis van het model.
+We gebruiken hierbij een drempelwaarde van 0,02.
 Een handelswaarde van 10 is kopen.
 Een handelswaarde van -10 is verkopen.

     prediction AS (
         /* make prediction if there is a model */